batzner/ScannerView/README.md

 # ScannerView
-Customizable Android View for Scanning QR Codes (or anything else) like for WhatsApp Web
+Customizable Android View for Scanning QR Codes (or anything else) like for WhatsApp Web.

 <img src="https://media.giphy.com/media/3o6fJ3jykjcDnWYFIk/giphy.gif"/>

+This only adds the graphical overlays to the UI as seen above!
+The view does not do any scanning or display of the camera input.

 ## Usage